5.56×45mm NATO: Mk 262

-Mk318
+Mk 318

 Following early engagements in Afghanistan and Iraq, U.S. Special Operations Forces reported that M855 ammunition used in M4A1 rifles was ineffective.
 In 2005, the Pentagon issued a formal request to the ammunition industry for "enhanced" ammunition.
 The only business that responded was the Federal Cartridge Company, owned by Alliant Techsystems.
 Working with the Naval Surface Warfare Center Crane Division, the team created performance objectives for the new ammo: increased consistency from shot to shot regardless of temperature changes, accuracy out of an M4A1 better than 2 minute of angle (2 inches at 100 yards, 6.3 inches at 300 yards), increased stopping power after passing through "intermediate barriers" like walls and car windshields, increased performance and decreased muzzle flash out of shorter barrel FN SCAR rifles, and costs close to the M855.
-The first prototypes were delivered to the government in August 2007.
+The prototypes were delivered to the government in August 2007.
 Increased velocity and decreased muzzle flash were accomplished by the type of powder used.
-The design of the bullet was called the Open Tip Match Rear Penetrator (OTMRP).
-The front of it is an open tip backed up by a lead core, while the rear half is solid brass.
+The bullet's design was called the Open Tip Match Rear Penetrator (OTMRP).
+The front is an open tip backed by a lead core, while the rear half is solid brass.
 When the bullet hits a hard barrier, the front half of the bullet crushes against the barrier, breaking it so the penetrating half of the bullet can go through and hit the target.
 With the lead section penetrating the target and the brass section following, it was referred to as a "barrier blind" bullet.

-Officially designated the Mk318 MOD 0 "Cartridge, Caliber 5.56mm Ball, Carbine, Barrier", and called SOST (Special Operations Science and Technology) ammunition, the 62 gr bullet fragments consistently, even out of a 10.5 in barrel.
-The lead portion fragments in the first few inches of soft tissue, then the solid copper rear penetrates 18 in of tissue (shown though ballistic gelatin) while tumbling.
-Out of a 14 in barrel, the Mk318 has a muzzle velocity of 2925 ft/s.
+Officially designated the MK 318 MOD 0 "Cartridge, Caliber 5.56mm Ball, Carbine, Barrier", and called SOST (Special Operations Science and Technology) ammunition, the 62 gr bullet fragments consistently, even out of a 10.5 in barrel.
+The lead portion fragments in the first few inches of soft tissue, then the solid copper rear penetrates 18 in of tissue (as shown through ballistic gelatin) while tumbling.
+Out of a 14 in barrel, the Mk 318 has a muzzle velocity of 2925 ft/s.